Sopwith Camel

 The Sopwith Camel is a British First World War single-seat biplane fighter aircraft that was introduced on the Western Front in 1917.
 It was developed by the Sopwith Aviation Company as a successor to the Sopwith Pup and became one of the best-known fighter aircraft of the Great War.
 Pilots flying Camels were credited with downing 1,294 enemy aircraft, more than any other Allied fighter of the conflict.
 Towards the end of the war, Camels lost their edge as fighters and were also used as a ground-attack aircraft.

 The Camel was powered by a single rotary engine and was armed with twin synchronized 0.303 in Vickers machine guns.
 It was difficult to fly, with 90% of its weight in the front two metres (seven feet) of the aircraft, but it was highly manoeuvrable in the hands of an experienced pilot, a vital attribute in the relatively low-speed, low-altitude dogfights of the era.
-Its pilots joked that their fates would involve "a wooden cross, the Red Cross, or a Victoria Cross".

 The main variant of the Camel was designated as the F.1.
 Other variants included the 2F.1 Ship's Camel, which operated from aircraft carriers; the Comic night fighter variant; and the T.F.1, a "trench fighter" armoured for attacks on heavily defended ground targets.
 A two-seat variant served as a trainer.
 The last Camels were withdrawn from RAF service in January 1920.